-Differential games can be regarded as an extension of non-cooperative Nash games to dynamical systems.
-In a differential game, a finite number of players solve their individual optimal control problems and those optimal control problems are coupled through the dependency of one's cost functional \citep{basar1999dynamic}.
-Along this line, we extend the one-car optimal control problem in Section \ref{sec:oc_onecar} to an $N$-car differential game for AVs:
+Differential games can be regarded as extensions of non-cooperative Nash games in dynamic systems.
+In a differential game, a finite number of players solve their individual optimal control problems while those optimal control problems are coupled through the dependency of one's cost functional on the others' actions \cite{basar1999dynamic}.
+Along this line, we formulate the $N$-car differential game for AVs extending the one-car optimal control problem in Section~\ref{sec:oc_onecar}:

 $N$ AVs indexed by $i\in\{1,2,\dots,N\}$ are driving in one direction on a closed highway without any entrance nor exit, with initial positions $x_{1,0},\dots,x_{N,0}$.
 Each car aims to select its optimal velocity control by minimizing its driving cost functional defined in Eq.~\eqref{eq:optmctrlcost} over the predefined planning horizon $\left[0, T\right]$.
-A Nash equilibrium of the game is a tuple of controls $v^*_1(t),v^*_2(t),\dots,v^*_N(t)$ satisfying
+A Nash equilibrium of the game is a tuple of controls $v^*_1(t),v^*_2(t),\dots,v^*_N(t)$ satisfying:

-It is generally difficult to solve an equilibrium when $N$ is large, because it involves solving $N$ coupled optimal control problems \citep{cardaliaguet2010notes}.
-The goal of this paper is to develop a scalable framework to solve approximate equilibriums for a family of $N$-car differential games by resorting to mean field approximation.
+It is generally difficult to solve an equilibrium when $N$ is large, because it involves solving $N$ coupled optimal control problems \cite{cardaliaguet2010notes}.
+The goal of this paper is to develop a scalable framework to solve approximate equilibria for a family of $N$-car differential games by resorting to mean field approximation.

-The underlying rationale of the developed methodology is articulated as follows: \emph{ \begin{enumerate} \item Rather than solving the $N$-car differential game directly, we turn to its limit as the number of cars $N\to\infty$ i.e. a mean field game (Section~\ref{sec:MF}). \item A numerical algorithm is developed to solve the corresponding mean field game (Section~\ref{sec:sol}). \item The equilibrium solution of the mean field game is used to construct a tuple of discrete controls and those controls are verified to be an $\epsilon$-Nash equilibrium of the original $N$-car differential game with small $\epsilon$ by numerical examples (Section~\ref{sec:micro-macro}). \end{enumerate} }
+The underlying rationale of the developed methodology is articulated as follows: \emph{ \begin{enumerate} \item Rather than solving the $N$-car differential game directly, we turn to its limit as the number of cars $N\to\infty$, i.e., a mean field game (Section~\ref{sec:MF}). \item A numerical algorithm is developed to solve the mean field game (Section~\ref{sec:sol}). \item The equilibrium solution of the mean field game is used to construct a tuple of discrete controls and those controls are verified to be an $\epsilon$-Nash equilibrium of the original $N$-car differential game by numerical examples (Section~\ref{sec:micro-macro}). \end{enumerate} }

-\section{From Differential Game to Mean Field Game}
+\section{From differential game to mean field game}

 When the number of cars $N\to\infty$, one goes from the $N$-car differential game to a mean field game (MFG).
 The MFG is essentially a differential game with an infinite number of agents so that the interactions between any two individuals are ignorable.
 Instead, any individual reacts only to the ``mass'' of all agents.
 The ``mass'' then evolves with the aggregated behavior of all agents' motions.
 Two partial differential equations are developed to describe the MFG: \begin{enumerate} \item A backward Hamilton-Jacobi-Bellman (HJB) equation: a generic car's speed selection is formulated as an optimal control problem where the generic car computes its driving cost associated to a cost function based on its prediction on the evolution of total ``mass''.
 The HJB equation is then derived from the optimal control problem.
 The solution of the HJB equation provides optimal costs and optimal velocity control strategies for all cars.
 The HJB equation is solved from $t=T$ to $t=0$ backward. \item A forward continuity equation: it is derived from the conservation of cars.
 The solution of the continuity equation describes the ``mass'' evolution arising from all cars' motions.
 The continuity equation is solved from $t=0$ to $t=T$ forward. \end{enumerate}